jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 ```

 This batch file:
-1. Skips all package extraction - just gets the node.exe executable
+1. Tries to install Node.js system-wide using winget for better compatibility
+2. Falls back to direct node.exe download if winget is not available
-2. Creates a minimal, streamlined installation
+3. Creates a minimal, streamlined installation
-3. Uses direct file copying rather than complex scripts
+4. Uses direct file copying rather than complex scripts
-4. Works on virtually any Windows system
+5. Works on virtually any Windows system
-5. Perfect for troubleshooting when other methods fail
+6. Perfect for troubleshooting when other methods fail

 ### Option 2: Quick Install